jbrzusto/TO_DO/README.md

+# TO_DO

-# TO_DO - stuff I need to do that, in issue-tracker form.
+Things I need to do, organized as issues in milestones.